-Performance: The first frame requires the most time to render because it is fully synthesized and it requires the synthesis of the detailed guide.
-A full 1024×1024 image needs approximately 7s to render in all our test scenes, including 2s for the guide synthesis, on a QuadCore 2.4GHz with a GeForce 9800 GT.
-As a comparison, the guide synthesis-based approach in [RCOL09] requires 30 minutes per layer and an additional 5 hours to run Image Analogies.For all subsequent frames, only an update of the reprojected scene is needed, reducing the rendering cost.
+Performance: The first frame is fully synthesized and detailed silhouettes are created, thus taking longer to render.
+A full 1024×1024 image needs approximately 7s to render including 2s for the guide synthesis, on a QuadCore 2.4GHz with a GeForce 9800 GT.
+As a comparison, the guide synthesis-based approach in [RCOL09] requires 30 minutes per layer and an additional 5 hours to run Image Analogies.
+For all subsequent frames, only an update of the reprojected scene is needed, reducing the rendering cost.
 We summarize the performance of our implementation in Table 1.
 On a higher-end 8-core machine and a FX5800 graphics card, we update frames in approximately 1.2 seconds.